-In addition to the major fields of study listed on the following page, undergraduate subjects are also offered in four fields in which only advanced degrees are given: linguistics, meteorology, nuclear engineering, and psychology.
+In addition to the major fields of study listed on the following page, undergraduate subjects are also offered in three fields in which only advanced degrees are given: linguistics, meteorology, and psychology.
 Interdisciplinary studies, offered through the cooperation of a number of departments, include biomedical engineering, environmental studies, and health sciences and technology.